Note: Not all courses are offered every semester or every academic year.

 Comparative studies of social work practice provide instruments for better understanding the general laws of social life and opportunities for examining practice trends and issues in a clearer perspective.
 This course focuses on the study of the social work profession and practice in specified developed and developing nations.
 This course is taken in conjunction with travel to various destinations, which have included India, Central America and Israel.
 Required pre-departure classes and post-trip debriefings, presentations, and subsequent planning are also included in the course.

-ntimate partner violence (IPV) is a significant societal problem with wide-ranging detrimental consequences.
+Intimate partner violence (IPV) is a significant societal problem, with wide-ranging detrimental consequences.
 Grounded in anti-oppressive and healing-centered practices, students will be introduced to definitions, prevalence, consequences, and dynamics of IPV, as well as theories that have been used to explain why IPV occurs.
 Students will examine information related to people who experience IPV, people who engage in violent behavior in intimate partnerships, and the effects of childhood IPV exposure.
 Applying an intersectional social-ecological framework, the course will explore various strategies for responding to and preventing IPV from individual- to community-level interventions.
 This course will help students think critically about personal and societal notions of why IPV continues to be a prevalent issue as well as how social workers can engage in a range of practices to promote effective intervention and broader societal change.
 (Prerequisite: SOWK 645)

 SOWK 798—Independent Study [1-3 credits]